 Since losing my dad a little over two years ago, I’ve learned quite a bit about loss, life, parents, and the importance of sharing one’s story.
 That sounds like I have a lot of answers to life’s questions, which I obviously don’t.
 What I do have is an experience to share and the ability to write and share about that experience.

-What I learned through all this is that 1) I needed to share my experience so that all those who needed an answer or validation could read it, and 2) sometimes just having someone who’s been there helps more than anything in the world, and 3) having a person to tell your story to (who isn’t biased or even familiar) is so important.
+What I learned through all this is that I needed to share my experience so that all those who needed an answer or validation could read it.
+I also learned that sometimes just having someone who’s been there helps more than anything in the world.With all that in mind, it’s also helpful to have a person to tell your story to (who isn’t biased or even familiar).
 I’ve often felt that sometimes people just needed to spill their guts about everything they’re going through and I’m more than happy to provide a place for people to do that…

 Now that it’s been two years since my dad passed away, my experience has continued to evolve.
 My bursts of emotion are far fewer and many of those feelings of insecurity and doubt have faded.
 One of the tricky parts about that post one-year, however, is that you sometimes start to feel that you aren’t missing them enough, that you’ve moved on when you shouldn’t.
-Moving on with your life, however, doesn’t mean that you’ve forgotten and it doesn’t mean they aren’t still there with you!
-With all this in mind, I wanted to share a few things that I do to help maintain that closeness with my dad – especially with Father’s Day this weekend.
+Moving on with your life, however, doesn’t mean that you’ve forgotten.
+And it doesn’t mean they aren’t still there with you!
+With all this in mind, I wanted to share a few things that I do to help maintain that closeness with my dad.
+With Father’s Day this weekend, it seemed even more timely!

 Second, I love talking about my dad.
 I don’t bring him up randomly, but if there’s ever something that reminds me of him or I think of how he would reply, I say something about it.
 It’s not to make me sad or to bring down the conversation, but it’s an active way to keep his words and spirit in my conversations.
 This is obviously easier with my family since it requires no explanation – they knew him as well as I did.
 But I do it with new friends too.
 I share a short anecdote or I point out how like my dad I am in one way or another.
 While he isn’t physically on this earth with me anymore, his “ness” will continue to live on with me.

-The process of mourning is still new to me and with each month and year that passes I’m learning more about grief, more about my dad (crazy, right?), and more about myself.
-I will continue to share my story, however, since I now know how important it is to have this conversation so openly.
+The process of mourning is still new to me.
+With each month and year that passes I’m learning more about grief, more about my dad (crazy, right?), and more about myself.
+I will continue to share my story, since I now know how important it is to have this conversation so openly.